Childhood Anxiety: Symptoms, Causes And Supporting Children

 How to Help with Childhood Anxiety

+There are natural and professional ways to support children with anxiety.
 When a child experiences anxiety, it is important for parents and caregivers to respond with empathy and understanding.
 Even if their worries seem irrational, acknowledging their feelings as genuine is crucial.
 Instead of dismissing their concerns, engage in open communication to explore their thoughts and the root cause of their distress.
-This helps them to express their emotions in a supportive environment.
+This creates a supportive environment which better enables them to express their emotions.
+However, if anxiety symptoms persist, get worse or significantly disrupt a child’s daily life over an extended period of time, it’s advisable to seek professional assistance.

 • Encourage your child to talk about their feelings without judgment.